 Current version of the LFS TA Contract:

-This is the 2018 Winter Session LFS TA Contract email that you will receive if you have been offered a position:
+This is the 2020 Summer/Winter Session LFS TA Contract email that you will receive if you have been offered a position:

 Please read the following document completely, and retain it for future reference.